anoma/nspec/docs/arch/node/engines/reads_for_behaviour.juvix.md

     import arch.node.types.anoma as Anoma open;
     ```

-# Reads For Behaviour
+# ReadFor Behaviour

 ## Overview

-The behavior of the Reads For Engine defines how it processes
+The behavior of the ReadFor Engine defines how it processes
 incoming messages and updates its state accordingly.

 ## Action arguments